BeSpunky/angular-zen/wiki/Modules/LanguageIntegrationModule/Implementing-in-a-library.md

     private initLanguageSupport(): void
     {
-        this.subscribe(this.language.ready  , this.onLanguageServicesInitialized.bind(this)); // Subscribe to the `ready` observable
+        this.subscribe(this.language.ready  , this.onLanguageServicesReady.bind(this)); // Subscribe to the `ready` observable
         this.subscribe(this.language.changed, this.onLanguageChanged.bind(this));
     }

-    protected onLanguageServicesInitialized(): void
+    protected onLanguageServicesReady(): void
     {
         // act on language services init...
     }